bibleexchange/church_ministry__textbook/en/0601_characteristics-of-a-good-leader.md

 Does someone have to be married to be a leader in the church?
 Overseers (1 Tim.
 3:2), deacons (1 Tim.
 3:12), and elders (Titus 1:6) were all to be the husband of one wife.
 In Greek, there is no difference between the words "woman" and "wife."
 So in Greek, this prase is "one-woman man."
 There are four possible meanings to what Paul said.

-### Possible meaning 1: The Leader must be married
+### Possible meaning 1: The leader must be married

 This is not very likely, since Paul was not married (1 Cor.
 7:8).
 He would not tell people to do something that he does not do himself.
 Other apostles had wives, and Paul had that right to take a wife.
 He chose not to take a wife so that he would have more freedom to travel and preach the gospel (1 Cor.
 9:5).